-2. Board members are obliged to attend general meetings, although non-attendance by one or several directors will not affect the validity of the General Meeting.
+2. The members of the board are obliged to attend general meetings, although non-attendance by one or several directors will not affect the validity of the General Meeting.

-The Chairman may authorise attendance by such other persons as they may deem fit, although this authorisation may be overturned by the general meeting.
+The Chairman may authorise attendance by such other persons as he may deem fit, although this authorisation may be overturned by the general meeting.

-3. Any shareholder entitled to attend may be represented at general meetings by another person as stipulated in the law and Articles of Association.
+3. Any shareholder entitled to attend may be represented at general meetings by another person as stipulated in the law and articles of association.